siberoloji/siberoloji.github.io/content/en/blog/engineering/2024-10-27-is-zero-positive-or-negative-understanding-the-role-of-zero-in-mathematics.md

 ---
 draft: false

-title:  'Is Zero Positive or Negative?
-Understanding the Role of Zero in Mathematics'
+title: Is Zero Positive or Negative?
+Understanding the Role of Zero in Mathematics
-date: '2024-10-27T21:31:30+03:00'
+date: 2024-10-27T21:31:30+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'This article will dive into the origins of zero, its properties, and its classification to answer the question: Is zero positive or negative?'
+description: "This article will dive into the origins of zero, its properties, and its classification to answer the question: Is zero positive or negative?"
 url: /is-zero-positive-or-negative-understanding-the-role-of-zero-in-mathematics/
-featured_image: /images/digital-logic-design4-e1730067141777.webp
+featured_image: /images/digital-logic-design4.webp
 categories:
     - Engineering
 tags: